 I stopped looking through coupon/deal sites.

-If you know me then you are probably puzzled.
-How could I a coupon/deal blogger NOT look at coupon/seal sites?
+If you know me, then you are probably puzzled.
+How could I a coupon/deal blogger NOT look at coupon/deal sites?
 Well, I keep my blinders on.
 When I am working in the morning I stay focused on sharing deals for others and remind myself these deals are NOT for me right now.

 It is easier to pass up deals, but for a real cheap frugal whatever kind of girl people label me as, it takes an effort to say no to deals.

 Each time I went grocery shopping, I shopped at our local grocery store Tops, and brought the kids with me.
 I find myself leisurely shopping when they are in school, and as much as I love it, this can create a budget buster.
 I can spot a deal and grab it, or see something on sale that will make my dinner delicious and not think twice.

 My temptation is to shop alone.

 You have to know your temptations, and shopping alone is one of mine.
 Is it easier for you to spend more money when you are shopping alone?

 It could be the opposite for you.
 Maybe when you shop with your family they are constantly begging or asking you for things and you say yes, just to get the trip over faster.
 If that’s the case, your temptation would be to NOT shop with the family.

 This is one of my tips in three easy and quick ways to instantly save on your groceries, but it is so important to follow through on.
 Take out cash each week for your grocery budget.

 You don’t want to spend more when you see the cash you have to spend.
 When you go shopping only bring that cash allowance, you created in your budget.